calypso-lang/calypso/README.md

 # Calypso

-A (very work-in-progress) general-purpose ahead-of-time (AOT) compiled language with built-in systems for cryptography, ciphers, and encodings, implemented with LLVM and Rust.
+A (very work-in-progress) general-purpose just-in-time (JIT) interpreted language with built-in systems for cryptography, ciphers, and encodings, implemented with Rust.

 ## License